What is penis injury, swelling or pain

 While it is quite normal for the penis to swell with blood during sexual arousal to form an erection, the soft tissues in the structure of the penis can become swollen and painful because of an injury.

-The skin, foreskin, and scrotum have very sensitive skin that can become inflamed and swollen after an injury.
-More rarely, the shaft or head of the penis can appear swollen from fluid tracking down from the abdomen due to gravity.
+The foreskin and scrotum have very sensitive skin which can become swollen, inflamed and painful after an injury.
+More rarely, the shaft or head of the penis can appear swollen because of fluid tracking down from the abdomen due to gravity.

-If you have penis swelling or injury, here's how you can look after yourself:
+If you have penis swelling, injury or pain, here's how you can look after yourself.

 - Any cuts or grazes can be temporarily covered with a clean, dry dressing or cotton handkerchief.

 - Loosely covering the area with clean cling film is a good alternative to a dressing and is especially useful if the area has been burnt.

 - If you are in pain, ask your doctor or pharmacist for advice on medicines you can take.